A Muppet Family Christmas

 ———

-A Muppet Family Christmas plays like a dream you remember mostly in temperature: warm at the edges, cold in the middle, maybe a little damp in places with melted nostalgia.
+A Muppet Family Christmas plays like a dream you remember mostly in temperature: warm at the edges, a bit cold in the middle, a little damp in places with melted nostalgia.
 It doesn’t “begin” so much as materialize – Fozzie’s truck barreling across memory, cottoned snowdrifts like heaped bed sheets, the cast tumbling into a farmhouse pulled from some distant Americana.
 It’s not your home, but then again it is.

 The premise is simple.
 Fozzie brings the entire Muppet Show troupe to his mother’s farm for Christmas, blissfully unaware she planned to spend the season on a beach far from the cold of an impending blizzard.
 From the first flurry of arrivals – Kermit trying to keep order, Gonzo embracing the storm with unearned confidence, Miss Piggy swept up in theatrical weather delays that she seems to take personally – the house overflows with clashing personalities and improvised cheer.
 There’s comedy in the overcrowding and conflict, but also a quiet recognition of the emotional storms that blow in with the holidays.